Personal Finance

 Early Retirement: Is the FIRE Movement Right for You?

-FIRE — Financial Independence, Retire Early — has captured the imagination of millions.
-But is it a realistic path, or a millennial fantasy dressed up in spreadsheets?
+FIRE — Financial Independence, Retire Early — has captured the imagination of many.
+But is it a realistic path, or a fantasy dressed up in spreadsheets?

 The Core Math

 The FIRE framework rests on one number: your annual expenses multiplied by 25.
-If you spend $40,000/year, you need a $1,000,000 portfolio.
+If you spend the equivalent of $40,000 per year, you need a $1,000,000 portfolio.
 The 4% safe withdrawal rate — based on historical market data — means you can live off 4% of your portfolio indefinitely.

-"FIRE isn't about stopping work — it's about making work optional.
+"FIRE is not about stopping work — it is about making work optional.
 That distinction changes everything."

 FIRE Variants Worth Knowing